-There are a few things you can do to help increase your chances of passing a background check.
+There are a few things you can do to help increase your chances of passing a background check with a warrant.
 First, make sure that you are as honest as possible on your application.
 If there are any discrepancies, it could lead to your application being denied.
 Additionally, be sure to keep your criminal record clean.
 If you have any convictions or arrests on your record, it is likely that you will not pass the background check.
 Finally, be sure to provide accurate and complete information on your application.
-If there are any discrepancies, it could lead to further investigation and could potentially lead to your application being denied.

 What To Look Out For When Doing A Background Check

 When doing a background check, there are several things you need to look out for.
 For example, you should make sure that the company you’re working with is reputable and has experience in conducting background checks.
-You should also be aware of the different types of background checks that are available, and make sure you select the right one for your needs.
+You should also be aware of the different types of background check with a warrant that are available, and make sure you select the right one for your needs.